shiluhe/ShiluHe.github.io/_pages/about.md

 [08/2025] Winner of the Provincial Silver Award at the China International College Student Innovation Competition (2025)

-[08/2025] Third Prize in the 24rd National College Student Robotics Competition ROBOCON, as the leader of the Hardware Group.
+[08/2025] Three Third Prize in the 24rd National College Student Robotics Competition ROBOCON, as the leader of the Hardware Group.

 [03/2025] One personal software copyright.